openelections/fec_results/README.md

 alabama.house_votes
 => 1933630
 ```
-For specific congressional results, the file can take awhile to load, so try not to call `results` more than once:
+For specific congressional results, the file can take awhile to load, so try not to call `results` more than once, but rather save the output locally:

 ```ruby
 c = FecResults::Congress.new(:year => 2012)